levinion/downgit/README.md

-# gitdown
+# gitload

-Gitdown is a Rust library for downloading specific folders from GitHub repositories.
+Gitload is a Rust library for downloading specific folders from GitHub repositories.

 ## usage